howdyband/makerteens/courses.md

 Another project based learning that cuts across STEAM classes are the knowledge and skills acquired while building a musical instrument.
 During the year, approximently 60 hours are dedicated to learning and producing a professional quality product.
 Options are: electric guitar, tuned marimba, hammered dulcimer, pan flute, or other proposals.
 Physics: waves, harmonics… Math: calculating volume of resonating spaces, geometry… Chemistry: finishes… Engineering: design, …

 This is the obvious "A" that transforms STEM into STEAM.
-Art is the creative expression that adds meaning to other disciplines. "_The greatest scientists are always artists as well_” ~ Albert Einstein
+Art is the creative expression that enhances the meaning of other disciplines. "_The greatest scientists are always artists as well_” ~ Albert Einstein

 **Social Studies: AP Psychology**